 Perseid Meteor Shower Credits: NASA/JPL

-What is it: When Earth crosses the orbit of Swift-Tuttle, a comet that orbits the Sun every 133 years, the debris cloud of Swift-Shuttle hits Earth’s atmosphere.
-The debris travels at around 59 kilometres per second, and peak temperatures can reach anywhere from 1600 to 5500 deg C, thus burning up as they speed across the sky and causing the celestial spectacle of a multitude of shooting stars.
-Even though the meteors are part of Swift-Tuttle, it is called Perseids Meteor Shower, because they appear to originate from the Perseus constellation.
+What is it: When Earth crosses the orbit of Swift-Tuttle, a comet that orbits the Sun every 133 years, the debris cloud of Swift-Tuttle hits Earth’s atmosphere.
+The debris travels at around 59 kilometres per second, and peak temperatures can reach anywhere from 1600 to 5500 degrees C, thus burning up as they speed across the sky and causing the celestial spectacle of a multitude of shooting stars.
+Even though the meteors are part of Swift-Tuttle, they are called the Perseid Meteor Shower because they appear to originate from the Perseus constellation.

 You may also like: Orionid Meteor Shower